kimkimani/guruspedia/content/articles/guide-to-creatinge-react-native-splash-screens-using-expo/index.md

 }
 ```

 Congratulations on Creatinge React Native Splash Screens Using Expo.
-Take your Next.js skills to new heights and learn [How to Implement Animations in React Native](https://guruspedia.com/how-to-implement-animations-in-react-native/) like a pro.
+Take your React Native skills to new heights and learn [How to Implement Animations in React Native](https://guruspedia.com/how-to-implement-animations-in-react-native/) like a pro.
 You will love it.

 ### Conclusion